View from Northfields looking north toward Twyford Down.*

 What is a Local Plan?

 A local plan sets out the planning policy framework to guide and control development over a given period.
 Local Plans must conform to Government Planning Policies.
-The Twyford Neighbourhood Plan must be consistent with both Government and National Park planning policies and will be adopted alongside the South Downs Local Plan, and also be used to assess future planning applications.
+The Twyford Neighbourhood Plan (TNP) must be consistent with both Government and National Park planning policies and will be adopted alongside the South Downs Local Plan, and also be used to assess future planning applications.

 What is the South Downs Local Plan (SDLP)?